-With the trend towards bigger wheels and [naturally] lower profile tires to make room for those wheels, there is less of a buffer between the wheel and the road.
-As a result, an impact does more damage to the wheel and we’re seen a growing demand for Wheel Straightening.
+With the trend towards bigger rims and [naturally] lower profile tires to make room for those wheels, there is less of a buffer between the wheel and the road.
+As a result, an impact does more damage to the wheel/rim and we’re seeing a growing demand for Wheel Straightening.

 We use patented equipment and methods to straighten your wheel back to factory specification.

 Occasionally wheels encounter an impact so hard that they crack.
 A cracked wheel will also start losing air.
-We straighten a wheel then Tig weld the crack fusing the aluminum together to eliminate air loss and restore wheel integrity.
+We straighten the wheels and then Tig-weld the crack by fusing the aluminum together to eliminate air loss and restore wheel integrity.

 Corrosion is caused by bare metal exposure to the elements; natural oxidation occurs.
-Not only does it ruin the paint finish but given enough time, will considerably eat away the metal.
-(If it’s let go too long, you’ll be replacing the wheel - ouch!)
-Sometimes a bad run will go through a factory and thousands of wheels, once looking brand new will deteriorate much faster than they should.
+Not only does it ruin the paint finish but, given enough time, it will considerably eat away the metal.
+(If it’s let go too long, you’ll be replacing the wheel/rim - ouch!)
+Sometimes a bad run will go through a factory and thousands of wheels, once looking brand, new will deteriorate much faster than they should.

 We correct this problem using our Powder Coating method.
 Why?
 Because we don’t want the problem to come back.
 We remove all the nonsense and start fresh from bare metal.
 See our Powder Coating section for more details.